What is daily.dev?

 Let's learn more about each one of these processes.

 At the current scale of our platform, just being picked doesn't necessarily mean you'll be able to get traffic.
-Once your article is picked up by daily.dev, it means it's on our feed, but it might be in a high or low position.
-Obviously, the higher an article is ranked, the more exposure it will get.
+Once your post is picked up by daily.dev, it means it's on our feed, but it might be in a high or low position.
+Obviously, the higher a post is ranked, the more exposure it will get.
 If you're interested in learning how the ranking works, keep reading.

 If you're running a publication aiming to distribute content for developers, please read our content guidelines to learn more about our new source requests review process.